 Mobile App Stores are all the rage these days.
 Millions of applications covering a whole manner of genres are available at the tap of a finger.
 Some are free, and some cost.
 Also, some are free, but include added features that cost to access.

 It is difficult to find any sources online that explains app stores in the way I would like.
 In addition, the first several pages of search engine returns are all about accessing the app stores themselves.

 So, this article is what I would like to see, and I think is full of relevant content.
-Taking things back to basics we look at what an app actually is.
-You could say it is beginners guide to mobile apps.
+Taking things back to basics, we look at what an app actually is.
+You could say it is a beginners guide to mobile apps.

 We then look at mobile app stores within the context of knowing what an app is and the different types of apps that exist.
 We'll touch their evolution and other parts of their design that may be more unfamiliar to you.